timeteam/timeteam.github.io/_posts/Non_fiction/2018-12-20-the-meaning-of-it-all.md

 ---
 layout: post
-title: "Richard P. Feynman - The Meaning of it all"
+title: "Richard Feynman - The Meaning of it all"
 date: 2018-12-20
 published: true
 categories: ['mathematics and physics', philosophy]